-Step 4: CR sends an attribute query message to AA and receives a response for requester's attributes.
+Step 3: RP carries the authentication of request using procedure as depicted in Figure 1 Step 4: CR sends an attribute query message to AA and receives a response for requester's attributes.
 The request message and response message is sent using SOAP handler.